jhm-/postel/README.md

-WIP of a process-based *mobile* network simulator, where each network node operates as a seperate process interacting with the simulator through named pipes, or a process virtual machine that executes Lua script.
+WIP of a process-based *mobile* network simulator, where each network node operates as a seperate process interacting with the simulator through named pipes.

 ## Dependencies

-LibUV, LuaJIT, GTK3, and GooCanvas.
+LibUV, GTK3, and GooCanvas.

 ## License